 RELATED: Redwood Outdoors Yukon Tub Review

-Furthermore, a 2010 study published by the Journal of Emergencies, Trauma, and Shock6 recommends proper warm-up and cool-down periods, sufficient rest, gentle stretching, balanced diet, plenty of fluids, and massage as ways to recover from exercise in place of ice water immersion.
+Furthermore, a 2010 study published by the Journal of Emergencies, Trauma, and Shock6 recommends proper warm-up and cool-down periods, sufficient rest, gentle stretching, a balanced diet, plenty of fluids, and massage as ways to recover from exercise in place of ice water immersion.

 RELATED: Best Massage Guns